-Venustribes are a unique blend in the midst of electronic music, ethereal wave and alternative rock.
+Venustribes are a unique blend in the midst of electronic and alternative music.
 Adding world beat and jazz this project creates a synthesis of genres sounding unlike anything else.
 Venustribes were founded by Jose DeChamp, an eclectic singer-songwriter and music producer based in London, UK.

 Acknowledgements: Thank you to Sabrina Montanaro, artist and activist and to Tony Redhouse, Native American Motivational Speaker, Spiritual Teacher and Percussionist whose work has been an inspiration and source of great comfort.
 Thanks to Willie Wilcek, musician, friend and co-composer/producer on 'The Key", 'Unfinished Letter', 'Two Wolves In My Heart (Rivals of Darkness)'.
 Thank you to friends Emilia Wormell and Erika Loeckx and to Penny Cloutte, teacher.
 And forever thank you to Sonaam Gabriel.